 Due to the COVID-19 Pandemic, Public Hearings will be held electronically via video conferencing.
-The link to the live stream is available on the Watch Meetings webpage.
 Participants may join the meeting using a smart phone, a tablet, or a computer.
 Speakers or a headset and a microphone may be required.

 Public Hearings are required according to the Local Government Act to allow the public to make representations to the Board regarding official community plans, zoning amendment bylaws or an early termination of a land use contract bylaw.
 Public Hearings take place between the second and third readings of a bylaw amendment.
 The time and date for the Public Hearing are published in advance on the Notice.